Virginia Lemon Law (59.1-207.9 - 59.1-207.16.1)

 - Co-counsel, Weisberg Consumer Law Group PA (Managing Attorney Alex Weisberg, Florida Bar No: 0566551)

-In Virginia and through this site, Kenneth McLeod provides Lemon Law representation with Weisberg Consumer Law Group PA and litigates claims under state and federal consumer financial protection laws dealing with vehicles with Thompson Consumer Law Group.
+In Virginia and through this site, James Bowman provides Lemon Law representation with Weisberg Consumer Law Group PA and litigates claims under state and federal consumer financial protection laws dealing with vehicles with Thompson Consumer Law Group.
 Click here for more information about these law firms and how they may be able to help you.